cloud-based CMMS for asset lifecycle management

 Stage Three: Asset Utilization and Maintenance

 This is the main stage in the asset lifecycle.
-Throughout the utilization or operation stage managers should focus on extending the asset’s useful life and maximizing productivity, while keeping costs low.
+Throughout the utilization or operation stage, managers should focus on extending the asset’s useful life and maximizing productivity while keeping costs low.

 There are a number of different proactive maintenance strategies that can help with these goals.
 Over the course of the asset’s life, you should generally focus on preventive maintenance and predictive maintenance rather than corrective or emergency maintenance.
 It’s easier, less expensive, and less time-consuming to diagnose and address potential issues before they lead to breakdowns or other unplanned downtime.